w3c/wai-bcase/index.md

 -   minimize legal risk.

-Let’s look at some examples and research outcomes that will help you make the business case that is most useful in your own environment and business model.
+Let’s look at some examples and research outcomes that will help you make the business case that is most effective in your own environment and business model.

 ## Accessibility is good for business

-We introduced a few aspects of accessibility to businesses of all types.
-Let’s look at how those are realized in the global marketplace.
+Let’s take a closer look at some key benefits of web accessibility to businesses of all types.
+How are those realized in the global marketplace?

 ### Innovation

-The link between accessibility and innovation is increasingly clear.
-Studies demonstrate[^2] that integrating accessibility sparks innovation by removing architectural, digital, and social barriers that can get in the way.
-Some examples:
+Integrating accessibility sparks innovation by removing architectural, digital, and social barriers that can get in the way. [^2] Some examples:

--   Problem solving “outside the box” to meet disability needs anticipates temporarily disabling conditions such as noisy, too bright, and other temporarily disabling environments.
+-   Addressing disability barriers anticipates solutions for temporary disabling conditions.
+For example: noisy or too bright environments.

--   Accessible design thinking introduces flexible interaction options useful beyond the disabled community.
+-   Accessible design thinking leads to flexible interaction options useful beyond the disabled community.

--   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls originally meant as accommodations for disability, find wider application.
+-   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were originally meant as accommodations for disability and all have found much wider application. [^3]

 Accessible design is by nature flexible, allowing content to faithfully render across a broad spectrum of devices, platforms, assistive